arturo201/Tic-Tac-Toe-Project/README.md

 ## Conclusion
 Creating this Tic-Tac-Toe game was an exciting journey in applying web development concepts.
 I enjoyed implementing the game's logic, user interface, and interactivity.
-Feel free to explore the code in the included files and have fun playing the game!
+Feel free to explore the code in the included files.